What are Crystals and How do They Form?

 The Word 'Crystals' Causes So Much Confusion

-In recent years, the word crystals has been adopted to describe rough or polished rocks and minerals used for their metaphysical healing properties.
+In recent years, the word crystals has been adopted to describe rocks and minerals used for their metaphysical healing properties.

-This has caused so much confusion when talking about crystals in the geological sense.
+This has caused so much confusion when discussing crystals in the geological sense.

-In alternative therapies, crystals can refer to anything believed to have healing or spiritual properties.
+In alternative therapies, a crystal is any naturally occurring object believed to have healing or spiritual properties.
 In some articles, even man-made materials like opalite and goldstone are described as crystals.

 It’s not known exactly when the word crystals started being used in this way.
 What is known is that many ancient cultures, including the Egyptians, Greeks, and Chinese, used certain stones for protection, health, or spiritual rituals.
 However, they wouldn't have referred to them as crystals.

-Over time, the word became a catch-all for a wide variety of stones used for metaphysical purposes.
+Over time, it became a catch-all word for a wide variety of stones used for metaphysical purposes.

 Atoms are the basic building blocks of everything in the universe, but they’re far too small to be seen, even with most microscopes.

-Out of curiosity, I asked AI how many atoms would fit on the head of a pin.
-Here's what it came up with:
+Using AI, I asked how many atoms would fit on the head of a pin.
+This was the response:

 A typical pinhead is about 1.5 millimetres across.
 The diameter of an atom is roughly 0.1 nanometres, that’s 0.0000000001 metres.
 Based on those sizes, around 4,216,000,000,000,000,000,000 atoms would fit on a pinhead.